signmotion/fresher/README.md

 Deeper tier definitions replace variables and files with the same name.

-The folder named `+` contains the files and folders to be added.
+The folder named `+` contains files and folders that will be added to maintained projects.

 The folder prefixed with `+` contains variables named the same as the files whose contents are their values.